Saint Scholastica Hall

 Overview

-Saint Scholastica Hall for women is a residence life community for women enrolled at the University of Mary who have the desire to live in community and grow in faith, character, and holiness.
-The women in this hall support each other in virtuous living through study, prayer, service to others, and community-based activities.
+Saint Scholastica Hall is a residence life community for women enrolled at the University of Mary who desire to commit to a year of intentionally discerning a vocation to religious life.
+Members live in community and grow in faith, character, and holiness as they come to know Jesus more deeply and understand His plan for their lives.
+The women of Scholastica Hall support each other in virtuous living through a life of prayer, study, service to others, and community-based activities.

 Amenities